cincinnat/factorypal-assigment/README.md

     -q 'select * from sensor_output limit 10'
 ```

-The outbut should be similar to:
+The output should be similar to:
 ```
      sensorId       windowStart       windowEnd         averageValue